Latin prosody: Choliambics

 "The wife of Menenius, whom you all have often seen in cemeteries snatching dinner from the pyre itself."

 The resolution in the third foot of the second line reinforces the meaning of rapere "to snatch", as she greedily reaches for food from the funeral pyre without regard for taboos.

 Martial used more variations, such as an anapaest in the fourth foot and a tribrach in the third.

+Choliambics are used by Catullus in eight poems: 8, 22, 31, 37, 39, 44, 59, 60.
+All of these are attacks on contemporaries (including himself, in poem 8), with the exception of 31, which is a poem in praise of the poet's home town of Sirmio.

 Mixed dactylic/iambic

 Second Archilochian

 An iambic dimeter may be followed by a hemiepes to form the second line of a couplet, in which the first line is dactylic hexameter.
 Thus it resembles an elegiac couplet except that the first half of the pentameter is replaced by an iambic dimeter.
 This combination is called the second Archilochian.
 The iambic dimeter keeps the elements of a line-end, i.e. it is marked off from the hemiepes by a pause through brevis in longo, or through a hiatus.
 An example of this system is found in Horace's Epode 13, lines 9–10: